NumericalAdvantage/ld-node-facedetector-2/README.md

 - From the RFC which this node implements: "A bounding box MUST be described by the (u,v) coordinate of the top left corner and its width and height in pixels.".
 - Note: A "bounding box" describes a subset of the image for which it is defined.
 - So, in normal mode you get the original image back, with a set of set of 4 points which form rectangles in the image meant to denote faces that were found in the image.
 - In debug mode, you get a video feed in real time (assuming a sufficiently fast computer.
-From Reference[3], this is a computer with a NVIDIA Titan X GPU) with an overlay in black which shows you where the face(s) predictions were made on the frame.
+This is a computer with a NVIDIA Titan X GPU[3]) with an overlay in black which shows you where the face(s) predictions were made on the frame.
-- Internally this node uses dlib to do all the machine learning stuff.
-It uses a pretrained model from dlib and makes heavy use of sample programs provided by dlib.
+- Internally this node uses dlib [1] to implement the algorithm presented in [5].
+It uses a pretrained model [3] from dlib and makes heavy use of sample programs provided by dlib [3], [6], [7].

 ## Configuration